It (novel): Plot

+The novel is told through narratives alternating between two time periods, and largely in the third-person omniscient mode.

 1957–1958

 During a rainstorm in Derry, Maine, a six-year-old boy named Georgie Denbrough sails a paper boat along the rainy streets before it washes down into a storm drain.
 Looking in the drain, Georgie encounters a clown who introduces himself as Pennywise the Dancing Clown.
 Georgie, despite knowing he should not talk to strangers, is enticed by Pennywise to reach into the drain and retrieve his boat.
-It then rips his arm off, and Georgie disappears.
+It then rips his arm off, and Georgie dies.

 The following June, an overweight eleven-year-old boy named Ben Hanscom is harassed by a bully named Henry Bowers and his gang on the last day of school, escaping into the marshy wasteland known as the Barrens.
 There, Ben befriends an asthmatic hypochondriac named Eddie Kaspbrak and "Stuttering Bill" Denbrough, Georgie's elder brother.
 The three boys later befriend fellow misfits Richie Tozier, Stanley "Stan" Uris, and Beverly Marsh, and refer to themselves as "The Losers Club".
 As the summer draws on, the Losers each encounter Pennywise in terrifying manifestations: a mummy on a frozen canal to Ben, a fountain of blood (that only children can see) from Beverly's sink, a rotting leper to Eddie, drowned corpses to Stan, and a frightening phantom of Georgie to Bill.
-Meanwhile, an increasingly unhinged and sadistic Bowers begins focusing his attention on his African-American neighbor, Mike Hanlon, and his father.
-Bowers kills Mike's dog and chases the terrified boy into the Barrens, where he joins the Losers in driving Bowers' gang off in a rock fight, leaving a humiliated Bowers to vow for revenge.
-Mike becomes a member of the Losers Club after revealing his own encounter with Pennywise in the form of a flesh-eating bird.
-From Mike's historical scrapbook, the Losers realize that "It" is an ancient monster with a hold on the town.
-Following further encounters, the Losers construct a makeshift smoke hole that Richie and Mike use to hallucinate It's origins as an ancient alien entity that came to Earth, beginning a cycle of feeding on children for a year followed by a 27-year-long hibernation.
+Meanwhile, the increasingly unhinged and sadistic Bowers begins focusing his attention on his African-American neighbor, Mike Hanlon and his father.
+Bowers kills Mike's dog and chases the terrified boy into the Barrens, where he joins the Losers in driving Bowers's gang off in a rock fight, leaving a humiliated Bowers promising revenge.
+Mike becomes a member of the Losers Club after revealing his own encounter with Pennywise in the form of a carnivorous bird.

+From Mike's historical scrapbook, the Losers realize that It is an ancient monster with a firm grip on the town.
+Following further encounters, the Losers construct a makeshift smoke hole that Richie and Mike use to hallucinate Its origins as an ancient extraterrestrial who came to Earth, beginning a cycle of hunting for one year followed by a 27-year-long hibernation.